 I don’t know who this Siavash person is: I have never talked to him, never got a message from him, but I understand that he is an influential administrator there.
 What is written in that post is almost complete misdirection, fabrication and even pure lies, and we’re going to go over it one by one for the benefit of both communities.

 1) As anyone who has interacted with us knows, all our legacy content has been vetted extensively and is industry standard.
 We even have a public Wiki with all documents where any author can study and learn: http://docs.c3univer...title=Main_Page To the best of my knowledge, the barrier to entry to the CH customs portal is essentially that songs have a tempo map.
+EDIT: Currently chorus has a higher barrier to entry, so songs have much higher requirements.
 That doesn’t mean Clone Hero authors can’t be very good: not only can they be good, but they are also our good friends in some cases.
 Of course, any chart can have problems so I won’t say that any chart we released during our 2.5-year original run is perfect, as much as I wouldn’t say that for any chart anywhere.
 But “awful audio quality” and “horrible charting” are pure misdirection, there is no way around that.
 We have explained extensively how our database hosts both legacy content and community content, and even for new community content, most of it is produced by people who were either part of the original run or close to that level of quality.
 This is not a quality war: I have no doubt plenty of CH charts are close to perfect or perfect and we probably have some bad community charts.
 It’s simply dishonest though to conflate the two together.

 2) The disrespect toward some CH charts and some in the communities has been addressed here publicly Among some of the quotes there we have “Clone Hero is a positive influence and a great force in the rhythm gaming world” and “Our official position on the Clone Hero community is that it’s great to see more and more people pick up authoring tools and release content that can be enjoyed by an ever growing number of players.
 We also know there are excellent Clone Hero authors as some of them are also in our community.”
 To the best of my knowledge, no such public message professing respect for C3 or thankfulness for what we have provided has ever been made public and no effort has ever been made to have people in the CH community represent us fairly.